ryantm/lambda-conversions/README.md

     \ x -> x y
 ```

 `x` is a "bound" variable in this term.
-The x in the body of the
+The `x` in the body of the
-lambda is bound to the x in the argument list of the lambda. y is
+lambda is bound to the `x` in the argument list of the lambda. `y` is
-called "free" in this term.
-It is not referenced by any part of
+called "free" becuase it is not bound in the term.
-the term.

 ```haskell
    (\ x -> x y) (\ y -> y + y)
 ```

 Depending on what part you look at y is both bound and free.
 It is
-bound insid ehte right lambda, but it is free for the whole
+bound inside the right lambda, but it is free for the whole
 term.
 Here is how to see that by application:

 ```haskell